Perimenopause Mood Swings: Why You Feel Off

 Leaving the room.
 When possible, literally walking away for 15 minutes.
 Not every emotional wave needs to be processed in real-time with the nearest person.

 A simple mantra.
-Mine is "this is temporary, this is biology, this is not me."
-I say it in my head when a wave hits.
+A common one is "this is temporary, this is biology, this is not me," repeated quietly in your head when a wave hits.

 When to Seek More Help